BGU-CS-VIL/BASS/README.md

 This is the official code for our ICCV 2019 paper, ["Bayesian Adaptive Superpixel Segmentation"](https://www.cs.bgu.ac.il/~orenfr/BASS/Uziel_ICCV_2019.pdf) , co-authored by Roy Uziel, Meitar Ronen, and Oren Freifeld.

-#### Important update (12/3/2022).
-The original PyTorch-based GPU code (from the time of the publication of the paper) has been deprecated.
-The current CUDA-based GPU implementation is much faster, translating usually to a x50 speedup.
+#### Important update (12/3/2022): The code is now much faster than it used to be.

-#### Using an NVIDIA GeForce GTX 1070, a typical running time on 512x512 image is 0.042 seconds.
+The original PyTorch-based GPU code (released in 2019) has been deprecated.
+The current CUDA-based GPU implementation (of the same algorithm from the paper) is much faster, translating usually to a x50 speedup.
+For example, using an NVIDIA GeForce GTX 1070 graphics card, a typical running time on a 512x512 image is 0.042 seconds.

 # Prerequisites
 GPU<br />